Some questions seem to get asked over and over again. Hopefully this list of answers to "frequently asked questions" will be helpful.

 Metering valves can be used as stand-alone valves or as part of a larger combination valve.
 They seem to be more common on cars built in the early 1970s.
 The metering valve image below can be found in the 1970 Chevrolet chassis service manual.

-A pressure differential valve (sometimes also called a distribution block or tee) is designed to detect a difference in brake system pressure between the front and rear portions of the braking system on a car equipped with a dual master cylinder.
-The valve assembly contains a sealed piston (or pistons), an electrical switch, and sometimes springs.
+A pressure differential switch (sometimes also called a distribution block or tee) is designed to detect a difference in brake system pressure between the front and rear portions of the braking system on a car equipped with a dual master cylinder.
+The switch assembly contains a sealed piston (or pistons), an electrical terminal, and sometimes springs.
 The piston moves from a centered position when the fluid pressure on one side of the piston is higher than the other, usually as a result of a fluid leak.
 When the piston moves off-center the switch is closed, completing a circuit to chassis ground and lighting a warning lamp in the instrument cluster.

 A proportioning valve is used to reduce the amount of brake fluid pressure applied to the rear brakes.
 They are often (but not exclusively) found on cars equipped with front disk and rear drum brakes, and are not typically found on cars equipped with four-wheel drum brakes.
 The valve assembly contains a combination of seals, pistons, and springs that work together to reduce the pressure of fluid passing through the valve.

 Proportioning valves can be used as stand-alone valves or as part of a larger combination valve.
 OEM valves are typically configured to provide a specific output pressure, but adjustable valves are commonly available in the aftermarket.
 They are often used when adding front disk brakes to cars originally equipped with four-wheel drums.